 Trim With A Continuous Bias Strip

 I followed the pattern instructions completely, with one exception, I used a different trim method.
 My fabric is very lightweight therefore I wanted a very light trim with minimal bulk around the edges.
 I purchased a nifty little bias tape maker.
 Actually, I bought a whole set on Amazon which includes 5 tools, all with different widths.
 I really enjoyed using it.
 They would work so well if you wanted to do any project with trim.
 Use a wider one for more emphasis or a thinner one to keep it subtle.
 Contrasting trim would be very fun to try also.
 Sorry to ramble, okay, back to the project.

 My step by step instruction guide is below.

 Bias Tape Trim Finishing Instructions

-1. Cut a strip of fabric that is on the bias and insert through bias trim tool.
+1. Cut a strip of fabric that is on the bias and insert it through a bias trim tool.
 Wiggle it to get it properly threaded.